My Thoughts On Every NCAA Football Game For the Playstation 2

 It has it problems like any other game, but none of those issues have ever stopped me from playing it.

+One of the reasons 06 is so popular is due to later games having more issues that aren’t worth dealing with.
 This doesn’t mean that 06 is great by default, it’s just that EA Sports messed up a few things in the later games which I will cover.

-I have hundreds of hours of 06 gameplay footage on the channel and have been playing this game consistently since it was released if that tells you anything.
+I have hundreds of hours of 06 gameplay footage on the channel, and have been playing this game consistently since it was released if that tells you anything.

 NCAA Football 07